exercism/r/concepts/dataframes/about.md

 Note the default print format: the comment line with dimensions is printed automatically, and column types are also displayed.

-### The `data.table`

-Tibbles are one relatively recent evolution of the original `data.frame`, fully integrated into the Tidyverse packages and available in the Exercism test runner.

-Separately, [`data.table`][ref-data-table] is an alternative attempt to improve on the `data.frame`, in a third-party package.

-Both are well-respected, and there is inevitably much argument about which is "better".
-Maybe there is some degree of consensus around the following points (_even if they will be criticized as simplistic_).

-- `tibble` is optimized mainly for ease of use, and integration with the Tidyverse ecosystem.
-- `data.table` is optimized mainly for raw power and scalability, especially when working with very large datasets.

-In any case, `data.table` is not available within Exercism, so it is mentioned here just for completeness.

 ## Working with tibbles

 Tibbles are a core part of the Tidyverse, so add them with either `library(tibble)` or `library(tidyverse)`.